Azure/azure-iot-sdk-c/doc/run_end_to_end_tests.md

 # Run End to End Tests

-This document describes how to run the end to end tests, with exception of Digital Twin E2E tests.
-Digital Twin E2E test setup is described [here](../digitaltwin_client/tests/dt_e2e/readme.md).
+This document describes how to run the end to end tests.

 - [Set up the test parameters](#testparams)
 - [Run end to end tests on a Windows development environment](#windows_client)